mmbman/Katagiri/1986-03-19-Principles-of-Practice-Talk-1.md

 And also we say “one’s whole life.”
 This *one’s whole life* is not *your* life in this world, but countless lives in an immensely long span of time, life after life. *The whole life* in this case [is] life after life.

 Because, what do you have to learn if you want to live in your spiritual life?
 You have to learn or study something more than your consciousness can see or your consciousness cannot see – [something] beyond this.
 Anyway you have to learn that; that means you have to learn the whole world.
 In the whole world, there are countless, countless beings [that] exist.
 So, the whole span of your lifetime is not good enough to learn all sentient beings in the whole world, because it’s very short!
-But we have to learn the whole world, all sentient beings. *How*?
+But we have to learn the *whole* world, *all* sentient beings. *How*?
 We have to spend this life and the other life and the other life – life after life.
 This is the meaning of the “one’s whole life” here.

 So, in this case, to learn the Buddha Way, to learn the Way, is not a small matter which [can] be learned at the university or in a workshop, et cetera.
-No, you cannot do it.
-The matter of learning the Way or studying the Way by surrendering yourself to the total tranquility is not a small matter – it’s really *boundless*, a *huge* matter, which you have to spend your life after life, you have to [the] spend immense long span of your time.
+No. You cannot do it.
+The matter of learning the Way or studying the Way by surrendering yourself to the total tranquility is not a small matter – it’s really *boundless*, a *huge* matter, which you have to spend your life after life, you have to spend the immense long span of your time.

 This is the reason why Buddha is born in this world, the *Saddharma Pundarika Sutra* or *Lotus Sutra* says.
 Yes it is.
 [It is] why *you* were born; the same applies to the reason why you were born.
 The same reason.
 Why were you born in this world?
 Because you are Buddha, we are Buddha.
 If so, the advent of your existence is due to seeing this great matter in your whole life.
 Life after life, we have to learn.

 This is the purpose of practice, the purpose of spiritual life.

 So what is the purpose of spiritual life?
-It is not the kind of individual experience which we believe usually, that spiritual life is accompanied by mysterious or miracle experiences.
+It is not the kind of individual experience which we believe usually, that spiritual life is accompanied by mysterious or [miraculous] experiences.
 That is not the main purpose of spiritual life.
 You have to learn something *huge*.
 This is [the] purpose of spiritual life.

 That’s why in the *Prajnaparamita Sutra* we say we have to attain *anuttara-samyak-sambodhi*, the complete, perfect, supreme enlightenment.
 [This is] in the *Prajnaparamita* we chant every day.
 And then, you can attain wisdom, *prajnaparamita*.
 In order to attain *anuttara-samyak-sambodhi*, perfect supreme enlightenment, that means you have to learn something more than you think or you cannot think.
 This is something very profound.

-Even though you don’t understand this, we are struggling to attaining this.
+Even though you don’t understand this, we are struggling [toward] attaining this.
 That’s why we practice.
 That’s why we live in this world.

-You cannot die simply; you cannot commit suicide, in a simple way of thinking.
-You cannot commit suicide by your will, by your thinking, because in a deep sense we are constantly seeking for something profound.
+You cannot [...] commit suicide in [a] simple way of thinking.
+You cannot commit suicide by your will, by your thinking, because in a deep sense we are constantly seeking for [this] something profound.
 And then we are really struggling, we are making every possible effort to live in this world with others, consciously or unconsciously.
 So from this point, I think we cannot say our practice is [an] easy way or hard way.
-Dogen Zenji says in this chapter, you shouldn’t neglect it or treat it lightly, because the purpose of practice, the purpose of spiritual life is very important, because it’s coming up from the bottom of your life.
+Dogen Zenji says in this chapter [that] you shouldn’t neglect it or treat it lightly, because the purpose of practice, the purpose of spiritual life is very important, because it’s coming up from the bottom of your life.
 Whether you can see it or you cannot see it, this energy is coming up from the bottom of your life.
-This is real reality.
-Your life *is*.
+This is [the] real reality [which] your life is.

 So you shouldn’t neglect it or treat it lightly.
-That’s why this is “the great matter of your whole life.”
+That’s why this is “the great matter of your *whole* life.”

 #### 30:14